rocky-linux/documentation/docs/guides/contribute/rockydocs_webdev_v2.md

 update: 13-Feb-2023
 ---

-# Running a local copy of the docs.rockylinux.org website for web development and/or content authors
+# Running the docs.rockylinux.org website locally for web development | Podman

 This document walks through the steps of how to recreate and run a local copy of the entire docs.rockylinux.org website on your local machine.
 Running a local copy of the documentation website might be useful in the following scenarios:

 * You are interested in learning about and contributing to the web development aspects of the docs.rockylinux.org website
 * You are an author and you'd like to see how your documents will render/look on the docs website before contributing them
-* You are a web developer looking to contribute to or help maintain the docs.rockylinux.org website

 ## Create the content environment